Gene Van Shaar Substack

 Let's consider what might have happened if there had been enough votes in the senate to convict President Trump and remove him from office.
 Certainly, it would have been much more likely that our next elected president would be a believer in democratic socialism, which would inevitably help sink the country into tyranny and ruin.

-The possibility of such an outcome has been verified in The Freedom Saving Series.
-We were able to avoid probable disaster because the sane half of the country and 52 republican senators exercised enough rationality to reject what was proven to be a clearly partisan, unconstitutional, dishonest, completely ridiculous impeachment hoax.
+We were able to avoid that probable disaster because the sane half of the country and 52 republican senators exercised enough rationality to reject what was proven to be a clearly partisan, unconstitutional, dishonest, completely ridiculous impeachment hoax.

 The Forces of Freedom are celebrating a victory.
 However, some people don't seem to understand that this is just one battle.
 If the opposition stops the assault, we are willing to forgive and even try to love our enemies, with no thought of vengeance.
 But the reality is that they have declared war and have spies in our camp that must be rooted out.
 Indeed, we would like to magnanimously put this cesspool of deceit behind us, but the enemies of freedom are already planning their next attack.
 If we expect to preserve our liberty and prosperity, we have to continue to protect and defend ourselves and our country.

 As we prepare to defend ourselves from the frontal attacks that will surely come, we must also watch out for those who would stab us in the back.
-They have been previously identified as Machiavellian Pretenders.
 Sometimes they are more dangerous than our obvious enemies.
 They are the ones that we hoped would vote for the truth in the recent impeachment debacle.
 They said they were searching for the truth as it slapped them in the face.
 They said it was an agonizing decision when the reality was as bright and clear as the sun at noonday.
 All they had to do was read the transcript and ignore the secondhand opinions about what was not an impeachable offence even if it happened.